 Common RFE are the affidavit of support, tax returns, and DS260… any paperwork they request for further scrutiny happens here.
 Each document they request can make your case about 8 weeks longer.
 So, it’s best to do it right the first time (with an attorney) before you start the process.

 On February 3rd, 2017 we received our appointment letter for the interview at the US Embassy in New Delhi.
 Approximately, a 5 month wait from first approval in September.

 The interview was scheduled for March 22, 2017, 8:30am.

-Manpreet was approved by noon, March 22, 2017… although the actual interview only took about 5 minutes (Interview questions in the following post).
+Manny was approved by noon, March 22, 2017… although the actual interview only took about 5 minutes (Interview questions HERE).
 Our last interview for the K1 Fiance Visa took 9 hours, and was definitely not going to be approved no matter what we said.
 New Delhi had an approval rate of 1 out of every 100 applicants at that time.

 The CR1 process took about 1 year (a little less) from start to finish.